 Many organizations use mind-mapping software to utilize this focus, improving collaboration between employees, even helping remote teams work more efficiently.

-Coggle users can collaborate in real time and share mind maps with as many colleagues as they like.
+Coggle users can take advantage of real time collaboration and share mind maps with as many colleagues as they like.
 Several users can add or edit branches on the same diagram simultaneously, and the application automatically saves every change made.
-Coggle accepts all types of information, such as images, links to files in Google Drive, multi-line text, or math formula.
+Coggle accepts all types of information, including unlimited image uploads, links to files in Google Drive, multi-line text, and math formulas.

 The free flowin’ flowchart feature